negiadventures/virtual-tryon/model/2_segmentation/README.md

 NOTE: Rename the file to final.pth and place it under checkpoints/ directory

-How to Run:
-1. make sure the weight file of the model is added in checkpoints directory
-2. place the image inside inputs/ directory
-3. Run the command:
+## Steps to run segmentation API on local

+1. enable Hyper-V on your machine and restart

+2. Install docker on your machine

+3. Build custom docker image from "nvidia/cuda:11.6.0-devel-ubuntu20.04" base image

+docker build -t segmentation:latest .

+4. Run a docker container which runs the flask app for segmentation API

+docker run -it --rm -p 127.0.0.1:8180:8888 --gpus all segmentation

+5. now use the POST api

+127.0.0.1:8180

+Body:
+{

+ "data" : [#img_numpy_array_to_list]

+}

+Response:

+[#segmented_img_numpy_array_to_list]

+This is a numpy array of segmented image which can be stored/viewed or used further in different models as required.

+# Test Script

+Run the following command to run a test script that opens a camera, and segments each frame.

+python script.py

+### Extras:
+#### Command to run an example script from the container
-python3 simple_extractor.py --dataset 'lip' --model-restore 'checkpoints/final.pth' --input-dir 'inputs' --output-dir 'outputs'
+python simple_extractor.py --dataset 'lip' --model-restore 'checkpoints/final.pth' --input-dir 'inputs' --output-dir 'outputs'

-The result - segmentation image will be created under output/ dir.